eipipuz/Kestrel-Tools/src/main/kotlin/com/eipipuz/README.md

 ### Minimum Spanning Tree
 At this point, we only have Prim's algorithm.
 Picked over Kruskal's because it seems more natural.

+### Find Majority / Boyer-Moore majority vote
+By default, we verify that the candidate is a majority element.

 ## Back Trace

 # Problems